dock108/mini-golf-break/DEVELOPMENT_GUIDE.md

 Manages the camera system:
 - Positions camera with a high-angle view at the start of each hole, framing the tee and cup
-- Calculates a target slightly ahead of the ball (based on velocity or hole direction)
-- Follows the calculated target smoothly during motion and aiming
+- Actively follows the ball by positioning the camera behind the ball's movement direction
+- Shifts the viewport down by approximately 15% to show more of the course at the top of the screen
+- Uses dynamic following behavior:
+  - When the ball is moving fast, positions camera behind the movement direction
+  - When moving slow/stopped, maintains a consistent position relative to the ball
-- Handles smooth transitions between states
+- Handles smooth transitions with improved responsiveness during hole changes
-- Provides optimal viewing angles
+- Provides optimal viewing angles for aiming and watching ball movement
+- Respects user camera adjustments until the ball moves again

+Key methods:
+- `positionCameraForHole()`: Sets up camera for a new hole
+- `updateCameraFollowBall()`: Updates camera position and target to follow ball
+- `setTransitionMode(enabled)`: Enables smoother transitions between holes

 ### ScoringSystem Class (`src/game/ScoringSystem.js`)